-The next leg of the Energy Union tour starts today in Hungary.
-European Commission Vice-President for Energy Union Maroš Šefčovič will meet citizens and discuss the EU's plan to help provide Europe with secure, affordable and clean energy.
+The next leg of the Energy Union tour started on 29 May 2017 in Hungary.
+European Commission Vice-President for Energy Union Maroš Šefčovič met citizens and discussed the EU's plan to help provide Europe with secure, affordable and clean energy.

 Ahead of the visit, Vice-President Šefčovič said:

 Hungary is doing really well reducing its greenhouse gas emissions, and it reached its 2020 target for renewable energy already in 2015.
 It is the right of every Member State to determine its own energy mix.
 At the same time cooperation at a regional level can substantially contribute to ensuring secure energy supplies and energy prices that are affordable for households and for businesses.
 Boosting more efficient energy use, creating competitive markets and innovation are key in this respect.